sbb-design-systems/design-system-website-documentation/website/basics/images/images-en.md

 </table>

-## 4.2 Infobild
+## 4.2 Info picture
-* Infobilder können statische Bilder, animated GIFs oder Videos sein.
+* Infopictures can be static images, animated GIFs or videos.
-    * Statische Bilder, animated GIFs und Videos werden grundsätzlich gleich behandelt.
+    * Static images, animated GIFs and videos are always treated equally.
-* Infobilder können optional eine Bildunterschrift und eine Copyright-Info unter dem Bild stehen haben.
+* Infopictures can optionally have a caption and copyright information below the picture.
-    * Empfohlene Textlänge der Bildunterschrift inkl.
-Copyright-Info: sollte auf Desktop max.
-2 Zeilen umfassen.
+    * Recommended text length of the caption including copyright info should be 2 lines on desktop at max.
-* Infobilder dürfen kein Panel verwenden.
+* Infopictures must not use a panel.
-* Infobilder sind nie verlinkt.
+* Infopictures are never linked.
-* Infobilder haben immer das Format 16:9
+* Infopictures always have the format 16:9.
-* Infobilder haben keine Grossansicht
+* Infopictures do not have a fullscreen view.

 ## 4.3 Lazyload
-* Wenn viele Bilder auf einer Seite vorhanden sind, dann werden Bilder ausserhalb des Viewports lazyloaded.
+* If there are many images on a page, then images are lazyloaded outside the viewport.

-## 4.4 Innerhalb eines Teasers
+## 4.4 Inside of a teaser
-* Bild muss bei Mouseover leicht reingezoomt werden.
+* Pictures are slightly zoomed on hover.

-## 4.5 Als Hintergrund (z.B.
-Karte)
+## 4.5 As background (e.g. map)
-* Beim Scrollen nach unten, wird das Bild eingezoomt, beim Scrollen nach oben wird es ausgezoomt.
+* Scrolling down zooms in, scrolling up zooms out.
-* Bild soll den ganzen Viewport des Contentbereichs bedecken.
+* The image should cover the entire viewport of the content area.
-* Text und Interaktionselemente (Buttons) über dem Bild sind erlaubt.
+* Text and interaction elements (buttons) above the image are allowed.
-* Wichtig: Kontraste einhalten → Bilder sollten dunkle Farben beinhalten, sodass Text in weiss darüber geht.
+* Important: always comply with minimal contrasts → Images should contain dark colors so that text in white can be used as overlay.